OpenRLHF/OpenRLHF/README.md

 ## OpenLLaMA2 Project

-OpenLLaMA2 is the third official open source project of the OpenNLP plan, and it is the first practice project of openllmai.
-LLaMA2 is great and powerful, but there are currently no practical LLaMA2 SFT/RLHF training frameworks in the open source community.
+OpenLLaMA2 is the third official open-source project of the OpenNLP plan, and it is the first practice project of openllmai.
+LLaMA2 is great and powerful, but there are currently no practical LLaMA2 SFT/RLHF training frameworks in the open-source community.
 This project aims to develop an industrial-grade LLaMA2 SFT/RLHF training framework.

 The sister project of this project is [chinese-llama2 ↗](https://github.com/OpenLLMAI/chinese-llama2), which aims to fine-tune the Chinese LLaMA2 using SFT/RLHF.